liquidprompt/liquidprompt/README.md

 * The analog clock requires a Unicode-aware terminal and at least a sufficiently complete font on your system.
 The [Symbola](http://users.teilar.gr/~g1951d/) font, designed by Georges Douros, is known to work well.
-* Displaying the runtime currently only works with Bash.

 ## Authors